-Key priorities for the year are contained within the School Development Plan, (available upon request).
-All three schools share the same three priorities, listed below.
-But Waycroft, Wicklea and Woodlands have different milestones contained within their SDP's.
-This is because each school is at a different stage of development.
+Key priorities for the year are contained within the Academy Improvement Plans (AIP) (available upon request).
+All three schools share the same format but have different priorities, listed below.
+This is because each school is at a different stage of development and has distinct needs.